 Fall is approaching and we have another sweet mama for you to meet: this month we are featuring, Megan.
 She recently turned 36 and has a couple of sweet babes; Micah (2.5 years), and Chloe (6 months old).
 You've probably seen Micah on our website!
 Megan is currently a Labor and Delivery Nurse and lives in Parker, Colorado.

 Favorite mommy product:

 My Spectra Breast Pump.
-Kind of a weird thing to be excited about but I had a medela with my first and thought it was fine but this time I got a spectra and I love it - I mean lets be honest pumping isn't my favorite thing, but since I have to pump on occasion I must say I really like the spectra - mine is battery powered so no cords, its quiet and and get way more milk with it.
+Kind of a weird thing to be excited about.
+I had a Medela with my first and thought it was fine, but this time I got a spectra and I loved it - I mean let's be honest, pumping isn't my favorite thing, but since I have to pump on occasion I must say I really like the spectra.
+Mine is battery powered (so no cords), it's quiet, and I get way more milk with it.

 Favorite baby product:

 I am a huge fan of baby wearing and I love my Solly Wrap!
 It’s a little confusing at first but once I figured it out I started using it all the time.

 Favorite way to have a little “me-time”: